 This tip is probably the most obvious.
 Just like humans, pets need their items to stay healthy.
 Pet food is one of the most important items.
 Animals can eat other food, but that can take away from your family.
 Plan to stockpile their food or food that you can get on sale with coupons.
 You might also want to consider canned foods like tuna or beef stew for your pets.

-TIP: Dog and cat food, because of that fat content, can go bad after a period.
+TIP: Dog food and cat food, because of that fat content, can go bad after a while.
 Make sure you pay attention to the expiration dates and rotate your stock.
 You can also try storing the food in Mylar bags with O2 absorbers.

 Kitty litter is another important item.
 Cat feces can be toxic, especially to pregnant women, so litter is important.
 Also, you can use kitty litter to absorb the odor from makeshift toilets.
 There are a lot of different uses for kitty litter so that it won’t be a waste of your money.